-Doctoral students pursuing a doctoral degree accredited in Hungary should submit at least three (3) scholarly publications and acquire a minimum of twelve (12) credits.
+Doctoral students pursuing a doctoral degree accredited in Austria and/or Hungary should submit at least three (3) scholarly publications and can acquire a minimum of 20 and 24 ECTS credits respectively.
 Scholarly publications dated prior to entering the doctoral program cannot be counted for credit.
-In order to receive such credits doctoral students are required to submit those publications they wish considered for credit in both hard copy and electronic versions to the Doctoral committee which will, in consultation with the supervisor(s), award credits as follows:
+In order to receive such credits doctoral students are required to submit those publications they wish considered for credit in both hard copy and electronic versions to the Doctoral Committee which will, in consultation with the supervisor(s), award credits as follows:

-- 1. for an article published in a journal of local, regional or national circulation: two to six (2-6) credits; - 2. for an article in an on-line peer-reviewed journal or academic blog four to six (4-6) credits; - 3. for an article published in a peer-reviewed journal of international circulation: four to six (4-6) credits; - 4. for a seminal article of the latter kind: up to eight (8) credits.
-Any monographs (including source editions) will be reviewed individually; those written in languages with regional circulation will normally carry a minimum of six (6) credits; - 5. for those written in an acknowledged language of international academic exchange carry a minimum of six (6) credits.
+- for an article published in a journal of local, regional or national circulation: 4-12 ECTS credits; - 2. for an article in an on-line peer-reviewed journal or academic blog 8-12 ECTS credits; - 3. for an article published in a peer-reviewed journal of international circulation: 8-12 ECTS credits; - for a seminal article of the latter kind: up to 16 ECTS credits.
+Any monographs (including source editions) will be reviewed individually; those written in languages with regional circulation will normally carry a minimum of 12 ECTS credits; - 5. for those written in an acknowledged language of international academic exchange carry a minimum of 12 ECTS credits.